With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Boots

-Keeping your feet warm in PNW winter doesn’t require heavy Mukluks.
-Your 3-season boots might even work, but only if they are loose enough to allow for warmer socks and still have plenty of circulation.
-I usually use thin liner socks with heavy outer wool socks.
-If your socks create a tight boot fit, then your feet will be cold and you are better off getting another pair of boots for winter use.
-Circulation is the key to warmth.
+Keeping your feet warm in PNW winter doesn’t require heavy Mukluks or double-layer mountaineering boots.
+Your 3-season boots may even work, but only if they are loose enough to allow for warmer socks and still allow plenty of circulation.
+To increase warmth, use thin liner socks with heavy outer wool socks.
+If your socks create a tight boot fit, then your circulation will be restricted making your feet cold.
+If your boots are restricting your blood flow, you are better off getting another pair of boots for winter use.
+Circulation is key to warmth.

 When buying boots for winter, be sure to try the boots wearing both liner socks and thick wool outer socks (the thicker the better).
 Even with both pairs of socks on, the boots should not be tight.
 Look for boots that are waterproof, but breathe, and sturdy enough to use with snowshoes.

-I don’t use wool insoles in my boots, but I do use them in my camp booties.
-The insoles only cost a few dollars, so they are well worth it for the extra warmth when standing around in camp on the snow.
+I don’t use wool insoles in my boots, but I sometimes use them in my camp booties.
+The insoles only cost a few dollars, so they can be helpful for extra warmth when standing around at camp.
+Usually, a folded pad (4 R-value) is all I need so I consider wool insoles optional.

 Snowshoes